Rural Hospice and Palliative Care

 Hospice is designed to provide care for people who are likely to die within six months, if their disease progresses at its expected pace.
 It provides medical, emotional, and spiritual comfort.

 According to the MLN publication Creating an Effective Hospice Plan of Care, all CMS-certified hospice agencies must provide a plan of care including some or all of the following, depending on the patient's condition:

-- Medical care provided by doctors and nurses
+- Medical care provided by doctors, physician assistants, and nurses

 - Medications for pain relief or control of symptoms